rainydayjules/VisitingTales/Documentation/Karl.md

 ## Relationships

 Karl resides in Zuzu alongside his wife, Emma.
 From his dialogues it appears that Emma does not share his loves for fishing.
-He generally gets along well with his co-workers, but despite his friendly demeanor, Karl is not particularly close to anyone except for Linus and Willy in Pelican Town.
+He generally gets along well with his co-workers and seemingly proud of his job.
+In Pelican Town he appears to be friends with Linus and Willy.

 ## Schedules